Dmkreation/tot-800/README.md

 Finally, the application and the model will have to be able to run on systems with standard performances

 # Setup and Start
+## Requirements
+Application is full Dockerized with `python:3.11.3` image, only [Docker](https://docs.docker.com/engine/install/) and Compose are required

 ```shell
 export app_name=tot800 # Choose a name
 docker build --build-arg APP_NAME=$app_name . -t "${app_name}-app" # Build image